Frequently Asked Questions

 14. Which linear motor axes support Forceteq®?

-Forceteq® Runs without a additional force sensor.
-Forceteq® s integrated into the XEANX® Xvi, which are available with all linear and rotary motor axes.
+Forceteq® runs without an additional force sensor.
+Forceteq® integrated into the XEANX® Xvi, which are available with all linear and rotary motor axes.
 The difference between the individual axis types is the resolution, accuracy and minimum force.

 BACK TO TOP